 Wyoming Deed of Trust Form

 Wyoming deed of trust obtains real estate financing by conveying the property’s title to a trustee who holds it until the loan is repaid.
-The document provides collateral for a loan transaction recorded in a promissory note between the borrower and lender.
+The title transferred through the document serves as collateral for the loan obtained via a promissory note between the borrower and lender.
 The trustee will hold title until either the borrower repays the debt or they default.

 1. Home »